Table of Contents

 - Finally, get Spectral Ire whenever you can.
 This ultimate allows you to deal burst damage to stunned opponents and heal yourself.

 - Team Battle: Coordinate with your teammates whenever you want to start a team fight.
-It is best to have an initiator engage the enemy and try to stun most of the opposing team.
-Once your teammate does this, follow up with Wailing Blade then Spectral Ire to deal massive damage.
-Pick off any stragglers with normal attacks afterward.
+It is best to have an initiator engage the enemy and try to stun as much of the opposing team as possible.
+Aim for the back line in order to take the damage dealers out.
+Keep moving to avoid drawing too much enemy aggression.

 - Naginatajutsu gives Ryoma good pushing and dueling power, since it empowers his normal attack whenever it is available.